kubebb/components/examples/u4a-component/README.md

 we know that ingress-nginx is also deployed to the node `kubebb-core-control-plane`

-**Currently the u4a-compnent component is not fully adapted and can only be deployed under u4as-system namespace**
+**Currently, the u4a-component component is not fully adapted and can only be deployed under u4as-system namespace**

 1. checkout kubebb-core-control-plane node ip